jes-man/marpat/README.md

 # Marpat[![Build Status](https://travis-ci.org/Luidog/fms-api-client.png?branch=master)](https://travis-ci.org/Luidog/marpat)

 Marpat is lightweight object modeling tool that uses ES6 classes to model data.
 This is a fork of [Camo](https://github.com/scottwrobinson/camo).
-When integrating with FileMaker servers I found a need for a local datastore alongside filemaker.
+When integrating with FileMaker servers I found a need for a local datastore alongside filemaker that could be encrypted and could scale effectively.

 ## Jump To